BillieBadin/Pi-BSD/installation.md

 poweroff
 ```

-Remove the SD card, the system can now boot from USB
+You can now safely remove the SD card, the system can boot from (either) USB drive.

 ## Second boot